 There are a lot of markets to pick from, so your choices are virtually unlimited.

 What You Need to Know #8: Negotiating your way to bigger paychecks.
 At one time or another on your journey to being an in-demand copywriter, you’re going to find yourself in the position of negotiating with clients.

-It could be about the flat fees you charge, whether or not you will get paid a royalty, or deadlines.
+It could be about the flat fees you charge, whether you will get paid a royalty, or deadlines.
 Each of these is a matter of having a conversation with your client.

 Set a fair price for your services.
 (Use our Pricing Guide to help you.)
 If clients hesitate to pay that fee, you’re probably working with the wrong client.
 But you could also be just one conversation away from negotiating a price that works for you and your client.

 What You Need to Know #9: Copywriting comes in all forms.
-It used to be in the good old “direct mail days,” the only things a copywriter had to write were a sales letter, order form, and maybe a lift note.
+It used to be in the good old “direct-mail days,” the only things a copywriter had to write were a sales letter, an order form, and maybe a lift note.

 But these days, with the evolution of the internet and digital marketing, copywriters have to be able to write more than just these three things.